benjamin-heasly/MagicInputParser/README.md

 It helps us adopt a consistent and maintainable style of parsing where:
  - Required arguments are positional and come first.
- - Non-Required arguments are name-value that can be given in any order.
+ - Non-Required arguments are name-value pairs that can be given in any order or omitted to accept defaults.
  - There is no such thing as an optional, positional argument.

 # Limitations